sindhukorrapati/assignment-thyroide-data-set/README.md

-# assignment-thyroide-data-set
+# assignment-thyroid-data-set
-predicting whether the person is sick or not with the given data
+predicting whether the person is sick or not with the given imbalance class data set.